Vehicle registration plate: India

 The Delhi NCR however uses a modified system wherein an additional alphabet is inserted after the RTO code to classify vehicle type.
 For example, a Delhi registration plate may read "DL 12 C AB 0496" where "DL" stands for Delhi, "12 C" stands for Car, and "AB 0496" is the series and number.
 In this scheme, 'C' denotes Car, 'S' denotes Scooter/Motorcycle, 'R' stands for rickshaw (three-wheeler), 'F' stands for "Fancy" or VIP numbers irrespective of vehicle type; and "P" for Public transport vehicles.

 Some states have been adapting the dual letter series code system, for example car series' are CA, CB, CC; motorbike series' are MA, MB and so on.
 Most states however still use the standard series code, denoted by a single letter of the alphabet.

 Indonesia

 Indonesian vehicle plates share the legacy of the Dutch colonial era, which do not reflect the regional divisions of the country into provinces, but the old system of karesidenan or residencies.
 Their prefixes are therefore based on this system.
-There are four types of plates that are used in Indonesia, all consisting of a combination of alphabet and numbers.
+There are four main colour schemes (white, red, yellow, green) that are used in Indonesia and consist of a combination of alphabet and numbers.